ianlessa/product-search/README.md

 }
 ```

-Just configure it to your settings.
+If you need, just configure it to your settings.
 Omitting any of the params described in the JSON file will set it to its the default value.

 After the database configuration, you must create the required databases and populate it with product data.
 The table schema follows the image: